balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 To start with, Try restarting your server.
 Wait for sometime to see whether the issue still persists.

-If yes, raise a github issue so that we can take a look at it.
+If yes, raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose) so that we can take a look at it.

 * What should I do if I get "403 errors: Blocking request from unknown origin" regularly?

-It could be due to multiple reasons,
+This error could be due to multiple reasons.

-You are using a different domain other than berkeley.edu which could have potentially raised this issue.
+- You are using a different domain other than berkeley.edu which could have potentially raised this issue.
+Raise a github issue, so that we can authorize your domain.

-Large number of your students are trying to use the service resulting in failure of certain nodes
+- Large number of your students are trying to use the service resulting in failure of certain nodes.
+We are trying to scale our instance dynamically

-If that be the case raise a github issue, so that we can authorize your domain.

 * What should I do if I get an “An unknown error occurred while loading this notebook” as part of the datahub service?